 Ethereum has become a tremendously popular smart contract blockchain platform, but the growth hasn’t come without its fair share of growing pains.
 As decentralized finance (DeFi) and other applications grow in popularity, the platform has seen a tremendous increase in transactions over the past couple of years that has led to widespread scalability issues.

-These challenges fall into a few different buckets:
+Ethereum's challenges fall into a few different buckets:

 - Clogged Networks: Ethereum has a limit to the number of transactions that it can process per second, which has created an obvious bottleneck.